AAAI-2025-Hackathon/team_38/Results/readme.md

 # 📊 Results

-This README presents the experimental findings of our *integrated framework*, which combines **synthetic data generation* via *Causal GANs* and *Deep Reinforcement Learning (SAC)* with predictive modeling using a fine-tuned *LLM (Qwen2.5-7B)*.
-Our evaluation spans multiple key metrics: **forecasting accuracy**, trading signal quality, and profitability—across four bond categories (AAA, BAA, US10Y, Junk) over a **10-year period**.
+This README presents the experimental findings of our integrated framework, which combines **synthetic data generation** via **Causal GANs** and **Deep Reinforcement Learning (SAC)** with predictive modeling using a fine-tuned **LLM** (Qwen2.5-7B).
+Our evaluation spans multiple key metrics: forecasting accuracy, trading signal quality, and profitability—across four bond categories (AAA, BAA, US10Y, Junk) over a _10-year period_.

 ---